mateusproto/eye/README.md

 - Move the mouse to move the eyes

 **Roadmap of future improvements:**
-Detect when the mouse is between the two eyes and make one eye look at the other
+Detect when the mouse is between the eyes and make one eye look at the other

 **License information:**
 MIT license